srflaxu40/ansible-m31/README.md

 ```
 USAGE:

-  ./run.sh $PRIVATE_KEY_PATH $ROLE $TAG_NAME $BOOL
+  ./run.sh \$PRIVATE_KEY_PATH \$ROLE \$TAG_NAME \$BOOL

-  $PRIVATE_KEY_PATH - the path to your private key PEM file downloades when you created an IAM key in AWS.
+  \$PRIVATE_KEY_PATH - the path to your private key PEM file downloades when you created an IAM key in AWS.
-  $ROLE             - the role (play) you wish to run; under ./roles/
+  \$ROLE - the role (play) you wish to run; under ./roles/
-  $TAG_NAME         - the name you wish to tag your instance with; this will automatically prefix the ENVIRONMENT
+  \$TAG_NAME - the name you wish to tag your instance with; this will automatically prefix the ENVIRONMENT
     variable set in the ansible_env file.
+  \$ENVIRONMENT - the environment; this gets joined with tag name for dynamic inventory.
-  $BOOL             - true or false.
-Spin up a new EC2 instance or provision the old one using ansible AWS EC2 tagging in your playbook.
+  \$BOOL - Spin up a new EC2 instance or provision the old one using ansible AWS EC2 tagging in your playbook.

 EXAMPLE:

-  ./run.sh ~/.ssh/production-vpc-us-east-1.pem openvpn openvpn true
+  ./run.sh ~/.ssh/production-vpc-us-east-1.pem openvpn openvpn development true
 ```

 * Please note that specifying *false* as the BOOL argument expects that an instance exists with the tag name and environment variable (inside ansible_env).
 This then provisions that instance with the plays designated by ROLE.